Learn how to buy a house and how to sell a house with confidence. Our tips will help you sell your home and buy another (or your first) like a pro.

 The rooms that sell a house

-We’ve been told time and again (and we’ve read it online) that the master bath is one of two rooms that sell a home.
-Well, having sold two homes with master baths that we never got around to remodeling or making over, we’d like to disagree with that sentiment.
+We’ve been told time and again (and we’ve read it online) that the master bath is one of two rooms that sell a house.
+Well, having sold two houses with master baths that we never got around to remodeling or making over, we’d like to disagree with that sentiment.
 But the number one room for sure is the-

 If you’ve got an old and outdated kitchen, your house will sell for less and it likely won’t sell as fast as one with a modern chef’s kitchen.
 People love kitchens, and if I’m still allowed to split people into two groups – men and women – women, in particular go gaga for a gorgeous kitchen.
 And let’s be real here – who wields most of the power in a marriage, especially when it comes to (non-motorized) big-ticket items?
 It ain’t the men, sister, that’s for damn sure!